robocrax/inbox-pdf-save-and-rename/README.md

-# Save PDF's from email and rename
+# Save PDF's from Gmail and rename
 Using Google Script (free) for any incoming mails with matching params and PDF attachment, saves it and optionally renames it by converting PDF to text using OCR and using content in it.

 Email is marked as read after script downloads the email to notify user/you.
 Can also add a label once done if you prefer